TheRickestRick/wordGame/README.md

 ## Walkthrough

-A player starts a new game, and a selection of nin random letters is displayed on the board.
+A player starts a new game, and a selection of nine random letters is displayed on the board.
 ![alt text](https://github.com/TheRickestRick/wordGame/blob/master/screenShots/Screen%20Shot%202018-08-09%20at%203.57.46%20PM.png)

-Players enter words that contain the game letters, and haven't been said already
+Players enter words that contain the game letters, and that haven not already been said.
 ![alt text](https://github.com/TheRickestRick/wordGame/blob/master/screenShots/Screen%20Shot%202018-08-09%20at%203.54.32%20PM.png)

 At the end of the time limit the player with the most points wins.
 It can also be a tie as long as both scores are greater than zero.
-Players are awarded a point for each word(I know it's not fair because some words should be worth more than others, but without a dictionary it's difficult to validate real words, and their worth.)
+Players are awarded a point for each word.
+(I know it's not fair because some words should be worth more than others, but without a dictionary it's difficult to validate real words, and their worth.)
 ![alt text](https://github.com/TheRickestRick/wordGame/blob/master/screenShots/Screen%20Shot%202018-08-09%20at%203.55.55%20PM.png)